kentcdodds/old-kentcdodds.com/content/blog/introducing-glamorous/index.md

   '_A styled-components 💅 and jsxstyle inspired solution for styling ⚛️ React Components from PayPal_'
 keywords:
-  - React
+  - react
-  - JavaScript
+  - javascript
-  - Css In Js
+  - css
 banner: ./images/banner.jpg
 bannerCredit: >-
   The glamorous logo, shamelessly inspired (with permission) by